andarino/EmailMicrosservice/README.md

 ![email](https://img.shields.io/badge/Made%20with-Spring%20mail-brightgreen)

 This is an automated email sending service using spring environment, developed during a course on microservices.
-The service uses gmail's simple email protocol to send email.
+The service uses gmail service to send email.

 **Project setup**